jerhoud/TensorMixedStates.jl/README.md

 A julia library to simulate quantum mixed states and Lindblad equation using matrix product states

+# Article of reference

+A preprint of the article describing this software is available at https://hal.science/hal-04945872

 # Documentation
 Documentation is available at https://jerhoud.github.io/TensorMixedStates.jl